galaxyproject/training-material/topics/admin/tutorials/interactive-tools/tutorial.md

 > ### {% icon hands_on %} Hands-on: Enabling Interactive Tools in Galaxy
 >
-> 1. Rather than modify the default tool configuration file, we'll add a new one that only references the Interactive Tools.
-This way, the default set of tools will still load without us having to incorporate the entire default tool config in to our playbook.
+> 1. Rather than modifying the default tool configuration file, we'll add a new one that only references the Interactive Tools.
+This way, the default set of tools will still load without us having to incorporate the entire default tool config into our playbook.
 >
 >    If the folder does not exist, create `templates/galaxy/config` next to your `galaxy.yml` (`mkdir -p templates/galaxy/config/`)
 >